ltmerletti/FinQuery2/README.md

 **An advanced, full-stack RAG application for querying complex financial documents using local-first AI models.**

 FinQuery is a full-stack application designed for semantic search and question-answering on complex financial documents.
 It leverages a local-first Retrieval-Augmented Generation (RAG) pipeline, which can ensure privacy while maintaining performance.
-By combining multi-step parsing with a multi-stage retrieval process, FinQuery delivers accurate, context-aware answers from dense technical texts.
+By combining multistep parsing with a multi-stage retrieval process, FinQuery delivers accurate, context-aware answers from dense technical texts.

 ## Key Features